 Dan & Lonnie Schmidt October 14 40 years

 WITH THE LORD

-BOB HAFENSTEIN departed this life on July 5, at the age of 77.
-His funeral was held on July 11.
+GERALD MAAHS departed this life on September 4, at the age of 74.
+His funeral was held on September 8.
 May the Lord comfort his loved ones through his Word.

-REV. JOHN CHWOROWSKY departed this life on July 9, at the age of 86.
-His funeral was held on July 15.
+VIC GENNERMAN departed this life on September 5, at the age of 86.
+His funeral was held on September 11.
 Blessed are those who die in the Lord!

-We express sincere gratitude for these recent memorial gifts presented to the Building Fund (Bountiful Blessings):
+We express sincere gratitude for these recent memorial gifts presented to the Phase II Building Fund and Bountiful Blessings: